f5devcentral/f5-aci-integration-automation-ansible/Labs/NSOWorkflow/LabSteps.md

 Do try this lab if you have experience using Putty and are comfortable editing files in a linux environment

-Use API to NSO to deploy the service model instead of using the NSO GUI.
+**Objective:** Use API to NSO to deploy the service model instead of using the NSO GUI.
 This gives you one touch point to configure both the ACI and the BIG-IP

-Steps:
+**Steps:**
 * Open notepad in your windows enviroment (Click on the windows icon on the bottm left corner and search for notepad)
 * Copy the following payload and make edits as menitoned below
   *  Under aci-bigip:aci-bigip,  "name": "student-demo"